Key Points:

 Leinster imagined logic in every house, linked by a distributed system of servers (dubbed “tanks”), providing communications, entertainment, data access, and even commerce.
 One of his characters claims that logic is the foundation of civilization.

 The narrative narrator is a logic maintenance guy who works for the Logics Company and is known as Ducky.
 In the novel, Joe, a minor character, grows in intelligence and ambition.
 Joe then continues to flip a few relays in the tank.
-The tank is a distributed network of central information repositories comparable to the web servers on the World Wide Web) and cross-correlate every data gathered (massive data-mining)—resulting in highly unexpected outcomes.
-Joe then openly releases all of the results to anyone who wants them (and simultaneously disabling all of the content-filtering protocols).
+The tank is a distributed network of central information repositories comparable to the web servers on the World Wide Web) and cross-correlates every data gathered (massive data-mining) — resulting in highly unexpected outcomes.
+Joe then openly releases all of the results to anyone who wants them (and simultaneously disables all of the content-filtering protocols).

 From inventing unique chemicals to ease inebriation, giving sex advice to tiny children, and arranging the ideal murder, logic everywhere begins to offer unexpected aid, proposing to fix virtually all human issues.
 Information is aplenty as every logic in the world grinds away at points much too significant for the human intellect to tackle.
 The scenario swiftly devolved into societal turmoil, and the situation became serious.